Cornerstone Schools (Georgia)

 Cornerstone Schools is a group of private schools in Forsyth County, Georgia, United States, near Cumming.
 Established in 1999, the school group is located on a 30-acre wooded campus near Lake Lanier and Georgia Highway 400.

 The preschool building opened in 2000.
 In 2001 a competition outdoor swimming pool and cabana opened.
 In March 2003 the first elementary school building opened.
 In 2005 the second elementary and middle school building opened.
-In 2009 two athletic fields opened.
-In 2010 a new gym was built, which houses the school’s band and basketball team.
-As of 2010, the ground work for the new middle and high school building had been completed, however that site remains empty today.
+In 2009 two athletic fields opened, and in 2010 a new gym was built, which houses the school’s volleyball and basketball teams.
+A plot of land was also cleared for potential expansions.